AbhishekPratap9/SOC-Analysis/Defender Cloud/Workload Protection/Cloud Interaction.md

 * **Create a Log Analytics workspace** <br><br>
-  1)search for Log analytics in the Azure portal:<br>
+  1) Search for Log analytics in the Azure portal:<br>
   ![Screenshot (91)](https://github.com/AbhishekPratap9/SOC-Analysis/assets/156197198/8d2ea80c-1073-42e6-8806-457a3a0dfd65)<br><br>
   2) On the Log analytics workspace click create for creating the log analytics workspace and then fill the details, click create + review then final create after final review.
   ![image](https://github.com/AbhishekPratap9/SOC-Analysis/assets/156197198/c7d97f65-3c38-4347-9ee9-8a33570fcdcc)